 The problem with this approach lies in the fact that there are a lot of exchanges that would need to know about the whereabouts of all mobile users.
-Assuming that one MSC takes care of 200 000 users on average, there are some 17 500 MSCs in the world dealing with 3.5 Billion users.
+Assuming that one MSC takes care of 200 000 users on average, there are some 35 000 MSCs in the world dealing with 7 Billion users.
 In this architecture each MSC would need to know the location of every mobile user with some accuracy.

-Assuming that each location update takes 50 bytes of signaling, the signaling towards each node is depicted in Figure 9.2.
+Assuming that each location update takes 50 bytes of signaling, the signaling traffic towards each node is depicted in Figure 9.2.
 For the purpose of ensuring integrity of the location information we would have to repeat the location updates on regular intervals.
 Even if nodes would be rather big, we would probably need several updates per day for each user.
 An added trouble is that the size of the tree keeps growing in every node even if the particular operator is not getting any new customers.
 Most of the entries are useless for any given operator - they relate to users that no one of the local users knows!

-Clearly this architecture must be abandoned because it does not scale to billions of users.
+Clearly this architecture must be abandoned because it does not scale to billions of users nor to the idea of multi-operator networks.

-Figure 9.2: Hypothetical location update traffic
+Figure 9.2: Hypothetical location update traffic in Mbit/s per node as a function of number of updates/subscriber/day